complexity.zone Helix Harmonic Analyzer

 Method 2

 Use two Helix constructions, joined at the axes.
 Then proceed as described above, except in step 4: twist a full 720 degrees for one period.
-While doing so you will need to shift the Helix half a slide-distance towards the left after adding each slide.
+While doing so you will need to shift the Helix half a slide-distance towards the left after adding each slider.

 Method 3